Ibrahim of the Ottoman Empire: Early reign

 During the early years of Ibrahim's reign, he retreated from politics and turned increasingly to his harem for comfort and pleasure.
-During his sultanate, the harem achieved new levels of luxury in perfumes, textiles and jewellery.
+During his sultanate, the harem achieved new levels of luxury in perfumes, textiles and jewelry.
 His love of women and furs led him to have a room entirely lined with lynx and sable.
-Because of his infatuation with furs, the French dubbed him "Le Fou de Fourrures".
+His behavior caused political instability in the empire.
+He once started a large rebellion from several Ottoman Beylerbeyi (administrators) attempting to coerce the governor of Sivas into handing over Perihan Hanım, the wife of a Vizier for his personal harem (which would not be permissible in Islam).
+The resulting skirmishes between the Ottoman army and rioters even led to Köprülü Mehmed Pasha being captured by the rioters.
+Due to his infatuation with furs, the French dubbed him "Le Fou de Fourrures" ("The Madman of the Furs").
 Kösem Sultan kept her son in check by supplying him with virgins that she personally purchased from the slave market, as well as overweight women, whom he craved.

 An account of his reign is given by Demetrius Cantemir.
 He wrote of Ibrahim:

 "As Murat was wholly addicted to wine, so was Ibrahim to lust.
 They say that he spent all his time in sensual pleasure and when nature was exhausted with the frequent repetition of venereal delights, he endeavoured to restore it with potions or commanded a beautiful virgin richly habited to be brought to him by his mother, the Grand Vezir, or some other great man.
-He covered the walls of his chamber with looking glasses so that his love battles might seem to be enacted in several places at once.
+He covered the walls of his chamber with looking glasses [mirrors] so that his love battles might seem to be enacted in several places at once.
 He ordered his pillows to be stuffed with rich furs so that the bed designed for the Imperial pleasure might be the more precious.
 Nay, he put sable skins under him in a notion that his lust might be flamed if his love toil were rendered more difficult by the glowing of his knees."

-Kara Mustafa Pasha remained as Grand Vizier during the first four years of Ibrahim's reign, keeping the Empire stable.
+Kara Mustafa Pasha remained the Grand Vizier during the first four years of Ibrahim's reign, keeping the Empire stable.
 With the Treaty of Sèvres (15 March 1642), he renewed peace with Austria and in the same year recovered Azov from the Cossacks.
 Kara Mustafa also stabilized the currency with coinage reform, sought to stabilize the economy with a new land-survey, reduced the number of janissaries, removed non-contributing members from the state payrolls, and curbed the power of disobedient provincial governors.
 During these years, Ibrahim showed concern with properly ruling the empire, as shown in his handwritten communications with the Grand Vizier.
 Kara Mustafa in turn wrote a memo on public affairs to coach his inexperienced master.
 Ibrahim's replies to Kara Mustafa's reports show that he had actually received a good education.
 Ibrahim often traveled in disguise, inspecting the markets of Istanbul and ordering the Grand Vizier to correct any problems that he observed.